obodriagovatvonagedotcom/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 To set that up, you can either assign a number you already own or buy a new number.

-The demo backend application will give you a basic features to start with.
-For more details and number management check out the [Numbers API](_documentation/numbers/overview) or visit the [dashboard](https://dashboard.nexmo.com/buy-numbers).
+The demo backend application will give you basic features to start with.
+For more details and number management, check out the [Numbers API](/numbers/overview) or visit the [dashboard](https://dashboard.nexmo.com/buy-numbers).

 #### 3.1.
 Buy a new Nexmo Number